Dean Heller: Political positions

 A Republican, Heller was ranked as the 5th most bipartisan member of the U.S. Senate during the first session of the 115th United States Congress by the Bipartisan Index, a metric created by The Lugar Center and Georgetown's McCourt School of Public Policy to better gauge congressional bipartisanship.

-During the Obama administration, there was a degree of friction between Heller and the president.
-In 2010, Heller criticized Obama for using Las Vegas as a synonym for wasting money.
+During the Obama administration, there was a degree of friction between Heller and President Obama.
+In 2010, Heller criticized President Obama for using Las Vegas as a synonym for wasting money.
 Heller said: “Nevada has one of the most distressed economies in the country, and the President has done little to focus on job creation over the past year.”
 Heller's relationship with President Trump has undergone considerable evolution.
 During the 2016 campaign, Heller said Trump "denigrates human beings" and suggested that he wouldn't vote for him, although he later said that he did.
 In February 2018, the AP noted that Heller, who “had been publicly chided by President Donald Trump months earlier” was now “working closely with the White House.”
 A “steady rapprochement” had taken place “between the swing-state senator and loyalty-loving president,” stated the AP.